MicrosoftDocs/dynamics-365-fraud-protection/content/lists.md

 ## Update a list

-You can update a list at any time to include new information or change existing information.
+You can update a custom list at any time to include new information or change existing information.
 You can change the description of a list, but you cannot change its name.

 > [!NOTE]
 >  You cannot update support lists from the Fraud Protection **Lists** page.
 You can only modify them through the [Support page](risk-support.md).

 **To update the contents of a custom list in Fraud Protection:**

-1. Select the list you want to update, and then click **Edit**.
-1. If you have the most up to date version of the list saved on your computer, open the file.
-Otherwise, click **Download** to get the most up to date version and then open the downloaded file.
+1. If you have the most up to date version of the list saved on your computer, open this file.
+Otherwise, select the list you want to update and click **Download** to get the most up to date version.
 1. Make all your edits to the file directly.
 When you have finished editing, save the file to your machine.
+1. Select the list you want to update, and then click **Edit**.
-1. In the **Edit List** dialog, click **Browse** to locate the file.
+1. Click **Browse** to locate the file.
 Select the file you just updated, and then click **Open**.

     Fraud Protection opens a preview of the file for you to review.
 The preview contains a maximum of 20 rows.